Summer Institute for Islamic Studies

 Register (Deadline: Monday, July 2, 2018.
 Full payment required.)

-To register for these courses please click here: Link will be live soon!
+To register for these courses please click here: Link is live, click on Register Now!

 When registering, please take your time to answer each question.
 The site will direct you based on your enrollment status.
 Payment must be made on line for all Non-Credit seeking registrants.